-O Timber connectors
+Timber connectors

 A timber connector is any device used to increase the strength and rigidity of joints between timbers and simplify timber construction.
-There is a wide range of different timber connecting products available for building applications and general industrial use.
+There is a wide range of different timber connecting products available.

 Timber connectors are generally manufactured from light gauge steel and protected with a zinc coating.
 This level of protection is adequate for internal use only.
-Internal areas are defined as those within the building envelope that are kept permanently dry.
+Internal areas are those within the building that are kept permanently dry.

-Where timber connectors are likely to be used outside the building and exposed to water or windblown salts (coastal corrosion zone), alternative methods of protection or stainless steel should be considered.
+Where timber connectors are likely to be used outside the building, exposed to water or windblown salts (coastal corrosion zone), alternative methods of protection or stainless steel should be considered.